When most people think of Mexico, the first things that come to mind are sandy beaches and other fun things.

 While many of these traditions allude to the actual devil, Chamuco dogs make appearances in many of these stories.

-Unfortunately, Chamuco dogs do not make for popular home pets in Mexico, as they should.
-Instead, they are bred to fight illicit underground dog fights, outlawed in the United States.
+Unfortunately, Chamuco dogs are not as popular home pets in Mexico as they should be.
+Instead, they are bred to fight illicit underground dog fights, which are outlawed in the United States.

 It’s a great shame since, with the proper training, they have the potential to make wonderful pets.